timroster/digidevcon-iks/workshop/exercise-3/README.md

     ```text
     ibmcloud target -g Default
     ```

+    > some older IBM Cloud accounts may have a resource group named `default`, if you see an error using `Default`, repeat the command with `default`.

 1. Use the script from the IBM Cloud operator repository to create the API key and add it as a secret to the `default` namespace in the kubernetes cluster: